Mandarjin/PF-Recoil-Converter/README.md

 arguments:
-info - Gives info about the script convert - Converts recoil, code is much easier to digest and follow oneliners - This does the same as convert but the code has been condensed down by 1 line for every 2 hello - hi
+info - Gives info about the script convert - Converts recoil, code is much easier to digest and follow oneliners - the entire script condensed down to 1 line hello - hi

 If you wish to run the source code script: